 Along with improved transparency, outreach, and consultation with residents about 'smart city' developments, better "connecting the unconnected" to digital technologies involves improving access to broadband, building digital skills in low income communities, and implementing procurement programs for secure data collection and storage.
-Yet consistent with the other studies, we find that weak municipal capacity to regulate the privacy, data governance and the intellectual property rights challenges that accompany 'smart city' developments suggest the pressing need for a "national data governance framework" to govern privacy and intellectual property.
+Yet consistent with the other studies, this projects finds that weak municipal capacity to regulate the privacy, data governance, and intellectual property rights challenges that accompany 'smart city' developments suggest the pressing need for a "national data governance framework."